Apostles & Elders

 A second key is found in the understanding that Jesus is both King and Priest in the order of Melchizedek.
 It is obvious that this is a tough one or the writer of Hebrews would not have said so in Hebrews 5:5-14, which I think is important enough to quote in its entirety.

-5 So also Christ did not glorify Himself so as to become a high priest, but He who said to Him, “You are My Son, Today I have begotten You”; 6 just as He says also in another passage, “ You are a priest forever According to the order of Melchizedek.”
+5 "So also Christ did not exalt himself to be made a high priest, but was appointed by him who said to him, “You are my Son, today I have begotten you”; 6 as he says also in another place,“You are a priest forever, after the order of Melchizedek.”

-7 In the days of His flesh, He offered up both prayers and supplications with loud crying and tears to the One able to save Him from death, and He was heard because of His piety.
-8 Although He was a Son, He learned obedience from the things which He suffered.
-9 And having been made perfect, He became to all those who obey Him the source of eternal salvation, 10 being designated by God as a high priest according to the order of Melchizedek.
+7 "In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.
+Although he was a son, he learned obedience through what he suffered.
+And being made perfect, he became the source of eternal salvation to all who obey him, 10 being designated by God a high priest after the order of Melchizedek."

 Melchizedek and his kingship and priesthood is spelled out in Genesis 14:18-20, Psalm 110:4 and Hebrews 7:1-2 in addition to above verses.
 What we need to understand is that Kingship represents His government and Priesthood His ministry.
 Jesus government on earth is vested in the apostles and elders and His ministry is vested in the five main ministries of Ephesians 4:11, plus 1 Corinthians 12 and Romans 12.
 Understanding this Divine Order allows the body of Christ to function smoothly and achieve all that we’ve been called to do.
 It is essential that all apostles and elders be able to teach this truth.